Where to install the HHO kit in my car

 The last item that needs some space is Dynamic PWM.

 A compact device so that you can find space for it.
 It must be in a dry and cool place in the engine bay.
-The most important must accessible from you because, after installation of all items and connection of all wires, you will have to set up the Dynamic PWM.
+The most important must be accessible from you because, after installation of all items and connection of all wires, you will have to set up the Dynamic PWM.
 With the two hidden buttons on the Dynamic PWM, you can set it up via the manual for programming.

 Advice: If you are handy and you have all need tools, you can do it yourself in less than two hours!

 That is all when we are talking about light vehicles.
-Maybe it looks too much info, but when you follow the manuals, it’s quite easy!
+Maybe it looks like too much info, but when you follow the manuals, it’s quite easy!